Flexible Working Policy

 Other Things to Think About When Requesting a Flexible Working Arrangement

-- Keep in mind that a new working arrangement will normally be a permanent change unless otherwise requested and agreed.
+- Keep in mind that a new working arrangement will normally not be approved as a permanent change unless otherwise requested and agreed.

 - If your request is approved, you cannot simply revert back to your previous work arrangements without agreement from your Formal Leader.
 You must make another request to your Formal Leader.